-Polls released this week by Pew Research Center and CBS News show that public support for the death penalty has declined to near historic lows.
+Polls released in April 2015 by Pew Research Center and CBS News showed that public support for the death penalty has declined to near historic lows.
 Both polls reported that 56% of Americans support the death penalty.
 That is the lowest level of support ever recorded by the CBS News poll, and near the lowest level reported by Pew in the last 40 years.
 The Pew poll examined levels of support by political party and found that the decline in support for the death penalty is particularly striking among Democrats, with just 40% saying they support it now, compared to 71% who did in 1996.
 While 63% viewed the death penalty as a morally justified punishment for murder, most (71%), said there is some risk of executing innocent people, and 61% said they do not believe it deters serious crimes.
 Support for the death penalty is lowest among racial minorities (34% of blacks and 45% of Hispanics support it), women (49%), and Catholics (53%).
 Large drops in support for the death penalty between 2011 and 2015 were reported among liberal Democrats (11 percentage points), women (10 points), those under age 30 (8 points), and conservative Republicans (7 points). ("Less Support for Death Penalty, Especially Among Democrats," Pew Research Center, April 16, 2015; S. Dutton, J. de Pinto, A. Salvanto, and F. Backus, "Americans weigh in on death penalty for Marathon bomber," CBS News, April 15, 2015).

 Americans Oppose Executing Mentally Ill By 2-to-1 Margin